MarcelGarus/marquee/README.md

 # marquee

 ⏩ A Flutter widget that scrolls text infinitely.
-Provides many customizations including custom scroll directions and velocities, pausing after every round and specifying custom durations and curves for accelerating and decelerating.
+Provides many customizations including custom scroll directions, durations, curves as well as pauses after every round.

 *Appreciate the widget?
 Show some ❤️ and star the repo to support the project.*